Bullying is a serious issue in the workplace and can occur across all industries and job types. But what actually is considered bullying?

 While the business or undertaking must effectively deal with bullying at work, everyone at work has a role in dealing with it.
 We have advice for workers about what bullying at work can look like, and what they can do if they think they are being bullied, or are accused of being a bully.

 If you see bullying, or you are being bullied – you need to speak up about it.
-Have a talk with your supervisor, union rep, or health & safety rep.
+Have a talk with your supervisor, union rep, or health and safety rep.

 Your mouth is one of the best bits of safety gear you’ve got.
 Speak up if you see something’s not right.